sfg-taxonpages/orthoptera/pages/about.md

 ## Link to the old OSF

-If you find apparent errors in this new version, please compare with the data in the old OSF powered by Species File Software, frozen since…. http://orthoptera.speciesfile.org/.
+If you find apparent errors in this new version, please compare with the data in the old OSF powered by Species File Software, frozen since August, 14 2023. http://orthoptera.archive.speciesfile.org/.
 Please notify us about any incorrectly migrated data.

 ## Dig deeper in OSF